sjmanyarkiy/GoShort/docs/ai-prompt-journal.md

 ## Author

-Built by **Sandra Manyarkiy** as a learning-focused capstone project using Go and AI-assisted guidance.
+Built by **Sandra Manyarkiy** for the Generative AI capstone project using Go and AI-assisted guidance.